 dental l.
 A U-shaped internal growth of the oral epithelium in the embryonic maxillary and mandibular regions that forms into enamel organs which produce the teeth.
 SEE: enamel organ.

 l. dura In radiography, the compact bone (alveolar bone proper) that surrounds the roots of teeth.
-In a state of health, it appears on a ...
+In a state ...